 Emissions and their reduction

-Teosto aims to reduce its carbon footprint every year.
-Since 2017, we have been tracking our carbon footprint and offsetting our emissions.
-The tracking covers the carbon footprint of things like business travel, the energy we consume, waste, company cars and commuting as well as the food served at our events.
+Teosto wants to be a carbon-neutral organisation.
+We have tracked our carbon footprint and offset our emissions since 2017.
+Our tracking covers the carbon footprint of things like business travel, the energy we consume, waste, company cars and commuting as well as the food served at our events.